150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 Your Guide to Writing the Best Sales Email Subject Lines

 Even though email subject lines are short, they carry a lot of weight when it comes to the success of your sales emails.
-The best email subject lines are creative, compelling, and informative without giving too much away.
+I think the best cold email subject lines that work are creative, compelling, and informative without giving too much away.
 A good subject line that piques interest is the difference between a prospect opening or ignoring an email.
-To see the most success in your email subject line, be flexible, always test, and get creative for the best results.
+To see the most success in your email subject line, I recommend you be flexible, always test, and get creative for the best results.

 Editor's note: This post was originally published in April 2020 and has been updated for comprehensiveness.